De Wild Family: A. Martin de Wild

 Angenitus Martin de Wild, known as A. M. or Martin, was Derix de Wild's son.
 He sought to further the chemical approach to restoration promoted by his father and uncle.
 To this end, he enrolled at the Delft University of Technology, completing a doctorate degree in inorganic chemistry in 1928.
 His book The Scientific Examination of Pictures, originally completed as part of his chemistry thesis, was soon published internationally.
 Taking paint samples from a variety of European masterpieces, he studied the chemical makeup of synthetic pigments used in oil painting over time.
 After Martin's death, the book was considered a "landmark" for its technical analysis of pigmentation.
 Martin's heavily technical method of art analysis and formal chemical training were a relative novelty.
 He went on to some renown for his involvement in forgery trials throughout the 1930s and 1940s, including the highly publicized Otto Wacker trial in 1932 and the Han van Meegeren trial in 1946.
 He lectured at the University of Utrecht from 1938 until 1947.
 Working privately in his studio in the Hague, Martin published widely until his death in 1969, often collaborating with colleagues from the Delft University of Technology and the International Institute for Conservation.

 C. F. Louis de Wild

 Carel de Wild's son C. F. Louis trained with his uncle Derix for much of his youth, eventually establishing his own restoration practice.
 Immigrating to the United States from The Hague after his father's death, he opened an independent conservation studio in New York City in 1929.
 He worked in conjunction with American museums like the Metropolitan Museum of Art, the National Gallery of Art, and, like his father before him, the Frick Collection.
 Notable paintings he restored include the Alba Madonna and multiple works by Piero della Francesca.
-He retired from his conservation practice in 1969, and passed away in 1987 at the age of 86.
+He retired from his conservation practice in 1969, and died in 1987 at the age of 86.